 I was surprised at the ankle support, even when wading deep in faster water over varied slick-rock bottoms.

 But like I said, I was surprised at the support when I tightened the Boa system — the whole upper seemed to mold around my ankles . . . and yet retained freedom of movement from my ankle while keeping the sole of my foot on the bottom of the boot.
 The fit was agile yet also stable.

-This comfort extends to getting the Devil’s Canyon boots on and off, too.
+This comfort extends to getting the Devil’s Canyon boots on and off.
 The Boa system lets you open the boot wide, and it’s easy to slip your stockingfoot wader-wearing foot into the boot while hopping around on one foot along the side of a road.
 To lace it, I just slap the Boa system wheel down and start twisting to tighten the cables.
 Works great.

 Meanwhile, are the boots truly lightweight?